gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-05-13-improving-your-resume.md

     **After:** *Strategically reduced from 70+ to 5 queues based on latency/memory requirements, optimizing approximately 25% of infra costs.*

 4. **Before**: *Simplified how the main entity of system (vehicle) is accessed by various components.*

     **After**: *Planned and executed refactoring of core system entities, streamlining the access over 200+ reports and APIs.*

 5. **Before**: *Migrated Email provider to AWS SES with bounce/complaint list handling flow.*

     **After**: *Efficiently migrated ~ 150 different kinds of emails from Sparkpost to Amazon SES implementing bounce handling for increased reliability.*

-6. Removed points like that could not be modified to show impact.
+6. Removed points that could not be modified to show impact.
 Like:

     1. *Involved in discussing overall global architecture of logistics based Saas Product.*